-Cognitive learning may be evaluated by written examinations and quizzes, including alternative format, written, and reflection assignments.
-The Experiential Clinical Evaluation Tool may be used to evaluate the successful completion of core competencies.
-Rubrics will be used for formative and summative evaluations in the oncampus laboratory/ simulation for the evaluation of course outcomes.
-However, unsafe clinical performance or failure to meet clinical/lab/simulation student learning outcomes may result in failure of the course.
+- 1. Written examinations and quizzes. - 2.
+Alternative format, written, and reflection assignments. - 3.
+A course competency evaluation tool may be used to evaluate the successful completion of core competencies. - Rubrics will be used for formative and summative evaluations in the oncampus laboratory/clinical activity for the evaluation of course outcomes.
+However, unsafe clinical performance or failure to meet clinical/lab/simulation student learning outcomes may result in failure of the course. - 5.
 The student must obtain a 78% or greater combined theory and experiential in order to pass the course.

-F. Special Information
+F. Special Information: